Best Window Design For Your Interior

 Loft Conversion Windows

-• Loft dormer - Dormer windows are like mini-houses because these have walls and a roof of their own, which is why these are also known as roof windows.
+- Loft dormer.
+Dormer windows are like mini-houses because these have walls and a roof of their own, which is why these are also known as roof windows.
 These are typically positioned vertically on the sloped roof of houses, bringing illumination to a certain roof space, such as an attic.
 But not only are dormer windows efficient for interior areas under the roof, these are also perfect in bringing balance to a house’s exterior.
-A mansard type of dormer window will maximize the usage of the roof space because it generates a larger floor area due to its head height.
-It is characterized by the two slopes of a mansard roof.
-A hip to gable dormer type window on the other hand is characterized by a lacking side roof, but in the same manner, it offers sufficient headroom.
+A mansard type of dormer window will maximise the usage of the roof space because it generates a larger floor area due to its head height.
+It is characterised by the two slopes of a mansard roof.
+A hip to gable dormer type window on the other hand is characterised by a lacking side roof, but in the same manner, it offers sufficient headroom.

 Clara Annesley